The Masked Singer (Belgian TV series) season 1

 The first season of The Masked Singer based on the Masked Singer franchise which originated from the South Korean version of the show King of Mask Singer.
 It premiered on VTM on 18 September 2020, and is hosted by Niels Destadsbader.
 The season was won by singer Sandra Kim as "Queen", with actor-singer Giovanni Kemper finishing second as "Diver", and actor Kevin Janssens placing third as "Wolf".

 The season was very successful with every episode having more than 1 million viewers.
 The final made a record with having more than 2 million viewers, giving broadcoaster VTM the highest rating in more than 20 years.
+The Masked Singer was the best-watched program of 2020 in Flanders.
 One of the highlights of this season was the instant recognition by panelist Damen of her ex-colleague Aerts.
 Their reunion after the unmasking of Aerts even made headlines in the Netherlands.

 Because of the high ratings, the show was renewed for a second season.